 We went to the Century Theaters in Rancho Mirage.
-I still didn't understand why we were there; I thought I would probably be able see at least the shapes of people as they moved onscreen.
-However, Alex didn't reveal to me what our visits were about until we were outside of the lobby.
+I still didn't understand why we were there.
+I thought being able to see at least the shapes of people as they moved onscreen would be enough for me.

 "Are you ready?
-I'll be right behind you," she said while she held the door open for me.
-I peeped inside.
-I forgot how big the theater was.
+I'll be right behind you," she said, holding the door open for me.
+I looked inside.
+I forgot how big it was.

 I felt my lungs get heavy.
 I hated being put on the spot like that.
 My mom and dad did that all the time; they often told me to start doing things by myself because I was a "big boy."

-I was going to be eighteen in January, so what was I afraid of?
+I was going to be eighteen next summer, so what was I afraid of?

 I continued to stare into the lobby.
-It looked like a barren wasteland of sorts, aside from the employees that idly stood around for a customer to come in.
-My feet wouldn't move.
+It was completely empty, except for the employees that idly stood around for a customer to come in.
+My legs felt like cement.

-"I'll be right behind you," Alex said before she gently pushed me towards the door.
+"I'll be right behind you," Alex reminded me.
+She gently pushed me towards the door.
 Somehow, her touch got me to move.